-Fetal ultrasound biometry is measured to calculate the estimated fetal weight (EFW).
-There are many published formulae based on single or multiple parameters to estimate the fetal weight, but it has been demonstrated that the best formula is the Hadlock formula, which uses head circumference, abdominal circumference and femur length [30].
-The Hadlock formula can predict the birthweight within 10% in about 80% of singleton and 70% of twin pregnancies [31, 32].
+Fetal ultrasound biometry is measured to calculate the EFW.
+There are many published formulae based on single or multiple parameters to estimate the fetal weight, but it has been demonstrated that the best formula is the Hadlock formula, which uses head circumference, abdominal circumference, and femur length.
+The Hadlock formula can predict the birthweight within 10% in about 80% of singleton and 70% of twin pregnancies.

-Estimation of fetal weight centile
+Estimation of fetal weight percentile

-Here, the estimation of gestational age must be accurate in order to establish the fetal weight centile.
-Pregnancy dating by the last menstrual period is not always reliable and as a result, pregnancy dating by fetal crown-rump length (CRL) at 8-14 weeks or by the head circumference if the CRL is over 84mm is the preferred method [33].
+Here, the estimation of gestational age must be accurate in order to establish the fetal weight percentile.
+Pregnancy dating by the last menstrual period is not always reliable and as a result, pregnancy dating by fetal crown-rump length (CRL) at 8-14 weeks or by the head circumference if the CRL is over 84 mm is the preferred method.

-The obtained EFW is then plotted against a fetal size reference chart to obtain a fetal weight centile for gestational age [33].
-There is a lack of consensus about the optimal fetal size reference chart to establish the EFW centile for the gestational age.
-Charts provide different centiles for the same EFW and therefore variable rates of SGA fetuses in the same population.
+The obtained EFW is then plotted against a fetal size reference chart to obtain a fetal weight percentile for gestational age.
+There is a lack of consensus about the optimal fetal size reference chart to establish the EFW percentile for the gestational age.
+Charts provide different percentiles for the same EFW and therefore variable rates of SGA fetuses in the same population.

-National reference charts correspond to the geography of a particular country and are usually constructed retrospectively based on measured neonatal birthweight rather than EFW by ultrasound assessment [34].
-There are 2 main problems associated with this retrospective approach to establishing fetal size reference charts.
-First they usually include non-healthy pregnancies with occult morbidities that might impact fetal growth, but not result in fetal demise [35].
-Secondly, they contain very few preterm cases and even then, the birthweight of preterm babies is likely to be influenced negatively by the pathology that triggered prematurity [36].
-To overcome this issue, Nicolaides et al. developed a fetal weight reference chart for all fetuses of a given gestational age, including those remaining in utero by using ultrasound EFW [36].
-Using this approach, they demonstrated that previous fetal weight reference charts underestimated fetal weight because there were an increased proportion of SGA fetuses in the preterm birth cohort [36].
+National reference charts correspond to the geography of a particular country and are usually constructed retrospectively based on measured neonatal birthweight rather than EFW by ultrasound assessment.34 There are two main problems associated with this retrospective approach to establishing fetal size reference charts.
+First they usually include non-healthy pregnancies with occult morbidities that might impact fetal growth, but not result in fetal demise.
+Secondly, they contain very few preterm cases and even then, the birthweight of preterm babies is likely to be influenced negatively by the pathology that triggered prematurity.
+To overcome this issue, Nicolaides et al. developed a fetal weight reference chart for all fetuses of a given gestational age, including those remaining in utero by using ultrasound EFW.
+36 Using this approach, they demonstrated that previous fetal weight reference charts underestimated fetal weight because there were an increased proportion of SGA fetuses in the preterm birth cohort.
 More importantly, it seems peculiar that the country of origin or the maternal passport might account for a difference in fetal growth.
-The biological explanation for a difference in growth by geographical location is more likely to be related to environmental, socio-economic and nutritional factors rather than ethnicity or nationality per se [35].
+The biological explanation for a difference in growth by geographical location is more likely to be related to environmental, socio-economic and nutritional factors rather than ethnicity or nationality per se.

 International fetal size reference standard charts are not descriptive but prescriptive.
-In other words, they are constructed prospectively and show how fetuses should grow in a healthy population at low risk for adverse pregnancy outcomes and fetal growth impairment [33, 35].
-Two international standards, the WHO sponsored study and the INTERGROWTH - 21st project, have been developed prospectively based on low-risk pregnancies from both high- and low-income countries [37, 38].
-The INTERGROWTH - 21st project showed that fetal growth is similar across the world in low-risk pregnancies and would be the preferred fetal size reference standard in our opinion [35].
+In other words, they are constructed prospectively and show how fetuses should grow in a healthy population at low risk for adverse pregnancy outcomes and fetal growth impairment.
+Two international standards, the WHO sponsored study and the INTERGROWTH-21st project, have been developed prospectively based on low-risk pregnancies from both high- and low-income countries.
+The INTER-GROWTH-21st project showed that fetal growth is similar across the world in low-risk pregnancies and would be the preferred fetal size reference standard in our opinion.